Debitsuccess/debitsuccess-api/docs/Introduction/1-REST-APIs.md

 ![](https://drive.google.com/uc?export=view&id=1VrjRQqDmjB5tNIJZL9kgfODk8XvEECmP)

-The below widgets that can be embeded into your website and customized it to match your product theme.
+Easily embed these widgets into your website and customize it to match your product theme.

 - [Payment Method Capture Widget](../Widgets/Payment-Capture-Widget.md)